AbrahamMdez/hackaton-front-end/README.md

 Proyect created to F5 Hackaton.
 We had to do a app for people with Asper-ger's.
 Here there are views to diferents works and components to the NavBar and Footer.

-If you want to test the proyect, you have to put
+If you want to test the proyect, you have to write

 ```npm install```